artrz/vsc-unix-file-stats/README.md

 ## Versioning and releasing

 Use `npm run bump` to increment the version and update the changelog and commit the changes.
-Internally, `bump` uses to automatize the process.
+Internally, `bump` uses cliff-jumper to automatize the process.

-To "undo" a bump, use `npm run debump [THE GENERATED TAG]` which undoes the commit and deletes the tag.
+To undo a bump, use `npm run debump [THE GENERATED TAG]` which undoes the commit and deletes the tag.

 Finally, run `npm run publish` to push the changes along with the new tag.
 Publishing will also upload the new version to vscode Marketplace and the Open VSX Registry.